'Stern phone call' from PM to MP Greg O'Connor over criticisms on Clare Curran resignation

 Labour backbencher Greg O'Connor has received a "stern phone call" from Prime Minister Jacinda Ardern after criticising her handling of Clare Curran's resignation.

+• LISTEN LIVE: PM Jacinda Ardern joins Newstalk ZB's Mike Hosking at 7.35am to discuss the Clare Curran saga, workplace reforms and whether te reo should be compulsory in schools.

 "Yeah it could have been done better, I don't think anyone will disagree with that.
-I'll tell you what, it will be done better next time," he said.
+I'll tell you what, it will be done better next time," O'Connor said yesterday.

 He said there was "a little bit of confusion about interviews on the Friday morning - yip, can't have that".